 5. Use your IndyPL Library card to login to Novelist Plus.

 On Novelist Plus you’ll find reading recommendations, read-alikes, series lists, reviews, and lists of award-winning historical romance books.
-Once you login with your IndyPL library card, choose the “Fiction A-Z” category from the list on the left and then choose “Christian fiction.”
-Click on a book to read a brief description, see a star rating, and then click “Check Availability” to see if the book is available to borrow from IndyPL.
+Once you login with your IndyPL library card, Once you login with your IndyPL library card, choose the “Christian fiction” category from the genre list on the left.
+Click on a book to read a brief description or see a star rating.
+Click “Check Availability” to see if the book is available to borrow from IndyPL.

 6. Subscribe to a Christian fiction email newsletter.